Dems introduce resolution formalizing impeachment inquiry procedures

 GOP SUGGESTS RESOLUTION WON'T CHANGE THEIR MINDS ON IMPEACHMENT INQUIRY

 The resolution also directs the Intelligence Committee, in consultation with the other committees, to prepare a report on its findings to the Judiciary Committee, which would actually write any articles of impeachment.
+In response to GOP complaints about Democrats' selective leaks of opening statements and depositions, the document also authorizes the public release of testimony transcripts, with only sensitive or classified information being redacted.

 There is no timeline given for the impeachment inquiry to conclude.
+The House Rules Committee, which is the gateway for most measures in the House, will meet Wednesday at 3 p.m.
+ET to prepare the resolution for the House floor.
+The full House will debate and vote on the measure Thursday morning, with a vote expected by midday.

 Just before the resolution was filed, House Majority Leader Steny Hoyer, D-Md., told Fox News flatly on Tuesday that “this is not an impeachment resolution.”